 Painting Raw Wood Cabinetry- Laundry Room Makeover

 I chose to paint the base of the cabinet with Dixie Belle chalk mineral paint in Cotton.
-I love the paint and stain combo but before painting, the raw wood cabinet base will require a stain blocker to prevent the wood tannins from bleeding through the paint.
+I love the paint and stain combo, but the raw wood cabinet base will require a stain blocker to prevent the wood tannins from bleeding through the paint before painting.
 Paint two coats of BIN shellac-based primer on the wood surface and allow it to dry before painting.
 It dries pretty quickly… usually within the hour.
-After the gel stain and paint surfaces are fully cured (always check manufactures suggestions) apply two coats of Gator Hide to create a durable finish.
+After the gel stain and paint surfaces are fully cured (always check manufactures suggestions), apply two coats of Gator Hide to create a durable finish.
 Especially if your man will be folding laundry. 🙂

 The Results of Blending Gel Stain On Wood

 And here are the result of blending gel stains on raw wood.
 I loved it so much that I decided to use a similar finish on the new cabinets too.
 Yep!
 I even splurged with custom cabinets made from the same wood (Poplar) to give us that extra storage space we needed.
-Our ceilings are 10 ft and I wanted to utilize every inch in that small room.
+Our ceilings are 10 ft, and I wanted to utilize every inch in that small room.
 No, we didn’t build them.
-Let’s just say we love each other too much and a laundry room makeover is kinda like building a house but on a much smaller scale.
+Let’s say we love each other too much, and a laundry room makeover is a kind of like building a house but on a much smaller scale.

 Adding Faux Shiplap Accent Wall

-With the custom cabinets installed (that was an ordeal that took 6 weeks) we began building a faux shiplap accent wall over the folding station and between the two cabinets.
-Oh ya, I also found this fun wall decal and I couldn’t resist.
-Folding laundry needs to be fun and who would laugh when they were standing in front of a laundry room sign that says “drop your pants here.”
+With the custom cabinets installed (that was an ordeal that took 6 weeks), we began building a faux shiplap accent wall over the folding station and between the two cabinets.
+Oh ya, I also found this fun wall decal, and I couldn’t resist.
+Folding laundry needs to be fun, and who would laugh when they were standing in front of a laundry room sign that says “drop your pants here.”
 The faux shiplap accent wall was made from 1/4 inch plywood we had leftover from another shiplap wall project.
-Are you ready to see how it all turned out?

 The Laundry Room Makeover Reveal!!!